 - The Lover

 Most businesses will have characteristics of multiple archetypes, but discovering your Primary Brand Archetype—the one that most relates to your values and personality—can help you better understand how and why you make the decisions you do.
 Each archetype will naturally attract a certain type of consumer, and knowing what your strengths and weaknesses are can help you know how to better market to that group.

 The 12 archetypes include those who are known for providing structure to the world; those who want to connect with others; those who yearn for knowledge, spiritual growth and freedom; and those who take risks and achieve big things.
 Discovering the right archetype for your business is essential to understanding yourself and your customers.

-Take our free Brand Archetype Quiz to discover your archetype and download our free ebook “Discover Your Brand Archetype.”
+Take our free Brand Archetype Quiz to find your archetype and download our free archetypes ebook “Discover Your Brand Archetype.”